jopemachine-arvis/arvis/documents/how-to-install-windows.md

 ## 🌈 How to Install

+1. Install [Node 12](https://nodejs.org/ko/download/) or higher because lots of extensions use Node.

-Click [this link](https://github.com/jopemachine/arvis/releases) and download your platform's binary.
+2. Click [this link](https://github.com/jopemachine/arvis/releases) and download your platform's binary.

-Note that you should install some [Extensions](#take-a-look-at-useful-workflows-plugins) to use Arvis.
+3. Right click Arvis icon and click `Open as administrator`.

+4. Right click Arvis's tray icon and click preference.

+5. Click Store page and install extensions you want.

+### Tip

-* If permission error occurs when you try to install extension by npm command, open your shell `as administrator`.
+* If the extensions you want to install is uploaded to npm, you can also install them by `npm install` command.

-### Recommends

-* Recommend to install [Node 12](https://nodejs.org/ko/download/) or higher because lots of extensions use Node.